Vinaykumarreddy467/Music-Recommendation-System/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open-source.
+You are free to use, modify, and distribute it under the terms of the MIT License.

 ---